-It is very hard to give some biographic information on Lukas Nelson without naming his legendary father, Willie Nelson.
+It is very hard to give some biographic information on Lukas Nelson without naming his legendary father, Willie Nelson, who released his latest album Ride Me Back Home a week later.
 I saw Lukas the first time live on stage during the 2018 Country 2 Country in London.
 He fascinated me with his songs Forget about Georgia and Just outside of Austin – I chose the latter one as one of my favorite songs of the whole festival.

 Nelson and his band, Promise of the Real (often short: POTR or PoTR) started in 2007 with an EP called Live Beginnings.
 It took some albums before the band reached the US charts, but the last album, named after the combo itself, reached #2 in the Billboard album country charts in 2017.
 They also act as the band of Bradley Cooper in A Star is Born (see my posting on Shallow-ism).

 Turn Off The News (Build A Garden) – Track by Track

 The album features 13 songs.
 The last two tracks are bonus tracks, though.
 Turn Off The New (Build A Garden) lasts 51 minutes.
 It has a lot of contributors like Neal Young, Sheryl Crow or Willie Nelson.